Bourbon is as American as baseball, apple pie, and Jazz—and it might even be more delicious!

 The Best Bourbons

 Old Forester 1920Price: $53

 Our top choice for best bourbon comes from a distillery steeped in history and tradition.
 The Old Forester distillery was established in 1870 on Whiskey Row in Louisville, Kentucky under the name J.T.S.
 Brown and Bro.
 It was the first distillery to sell its whiskey in sealed glass bottles to ensure quality.

 Old Forester 1920 is part of the Whiskey Row series that Old Forester produces.
 It celebrates the fact that the Old Forester distillery was given a permit to continue producing whiskey during the Prohibition era.

 It is bottled at 115 proof, which harkens directly back to the era.
 It features a pleasing aroma with dark cherry, chocolate, brown sugar, and banana notes, though the higher proof means you get a good whiff of ethanol.
 The flavor palate includes delicious sweet caramel and crème brulee, with black pepper and malted nuts, and a creamy seasoned oak finish.
 The color is a deep amber, and it comes packaged in a beautifully crafted glass bottle.
-This is an outstanding whiskey at a reasonable price and deserves to be on your shelf—or better yet, in your glass!Pros
+This is an outstanding whiskey at a reasonable price and deserves to be on your shelf—or better yet, in your glass!Shop Old Forester 1920Pros

 - Great flavor profile

 - Reasonable price